 Here the woman who had been listening in began to do so even more intently, her eyes narrowing behind her glasses.

-“Taken on its on, on this island, it, it feels as if this Lord Victor’s family have gone out of their way to bury the history of the island, and I’ve got to wonder why.
+“Taken on its own, on this island, it, it feels as if this Lord Victor’s family have gone out of their way to bury the history of the island, and I’ve got to wonder why.
 It’s just, weird.
 Like so many of the questions we’ve been piling up,” Melissa muttered.
 “Why is everyone speaking Japanese when with all of these different islands, different languages should’ve popped up all over the place?
 Why isn’t there more writing in different languages?
 And what the hell is up with world history here?
 Two islands in a row not having anything about it is not out of the realm of possibility, but it is certainly unusual.”

 As Melissa wound down from her list of questions, the woman behind them spoke up, grabbing the attention of the trio at the other table.
 “Ara, that is a most interesting set of questions.”

-The trio turned, and Izuku promptly began to flush, his eyes widening as he started to blush while Kyoka blinked, staring and wondering internally if she could get Momo to address an outfit like that.
+The trio turned, and Izuku promptly began to flush, his eyes widening as he started to blush while Kyoka blinked, staring and wondering internally if she could get Momo to wear an outfit like that.

 The woman who spoke up was beautiful.
 She was tall, maybe as tall as Mezo Shoji, the tallest student in 1-A, who was taller than most of the teachers.
 She was heavily tanned, something that they hadn’t yet seen on the island even among the pirates and sailors, her smooth skin a color that looked almost Indian or Middle Eastern.
 The woman’s face was smooth, full lips twitching up into a smile, her body fit, with long legs and a bust that made all three youngsters wonder if even Momo, with a few more years of growth, would be able to match her, both shown off along with her smooth stomach and belly button by the Midwest-seeming outfit she wore, complete with hat.